zazuko/stardog-docker/README.md

 This is a non-official Docker image for Stardog.

-It includes the OpenTelemetry instrumentation agent.
+It includes the Java OpenTelemetry instrumentation agent.

 ## Quick Start